vchs/heroapp_TeenyURL/doc/interfaces.md

 ```javascript
 create(dataObject, keyGenFn, callback)
 ```
-This creates a new tiny URL with given long URL.
+This creates a new shortened URL with given long URL.

 * `dataObject`